 Applicants will be served on a first come, first serve basis.
 The date the completed application with all backup documentation is received will be the basis for priority in approving applications.
 All applications will be processed subject to available units.
 Waiting lists will be developed for any applicants for whom there are no available units.
 However, Cabrini Lottery Families (as defined in Addendum A) shall have first priority for the affordable units.
 Subject to any applicable legal requirements concerning age or disability, all affordable units shall be reserved for families with an employed member (defined as families that have at least one household member working 30 hours per week, including work through Earnfare or Work First when the household member is paid wages for his or her work.)
-Separate waiting lists will be maintained for market, affordable, and public housing units.
+Separate waiting lists will be maintained for market, affordable, and RAD PBV assisted units.

-For public housing assisted units, applicants will be chosen based upon the provisions of the Cabrini-Green Consent Decree and the Cabrini Lottery List.
-Once the Cabrini Lottery List has been exhausted, families for remaining public housing assisted units will be chosen based upon the remaining priorities under the Cabrini Consent Decree.
-The CHA will utilize its Housing Offer Process (HOP), and its general waiting list for public housing to administer the remaining priorities under the Cabrini Consent Decree.
+For RAD PBV assisted units, applicants will be chosen based upon the provisions of the Cabrini-Green Consent Decree and the Cabrini Lottery List.
+Once the Cabrini Lottery List has been exhausted, families for remaining RAD PBV assisted units will be chosen based upon the remaining priorities under the Cabrini Consent Decree.
+The CHA will utilize its Housing Offer Process (HOP), and its site-based waiting list to administer the remaining priorities under the Cabrini Consent Decree.
 Further description of CHA priority groups is located in the Cabrini Consent Decree and the Relocation Rights Contract, as described in Addendum A of this TSP.

 Exceptions to the order in which applicants are housed will be made in the event that HMC needs to match families to vacant ADA accessible or visual/hearing impaired ready units.
-With respect to the assignment of such public housing assisted units, families who show a verified need for the features provided in these units and have completed an application will be given priority over other applicants, in order of their priority and placement under the Cabrini Lottery, the HOP, and the CHA general waiting list.
+With respect to the assignment of such RAD PBV assisted units, families who show a verified need for the features provided in these units and have completed an application will be given priority over other applicants, in order of their priority and placement under the Cabrini Lottery, the HOP, and the CHA sitebased waiting list.
 All approved applicants for ADA units who do not need the features of these units will be required to sign a waiver stating that they will move within 30 days if a family needing these features is approved for the unit.
-If such applicant is required to move, HMC will move them into the next available non-ADA unit.
-The same rules will apply for affordable and market rate applicants, except that the site based waiting list will be used to determine priority.
+If such applicant is required to move, HMC will use best efforts to move them into an available non-ADA unit, at the same development.
+The same rules will apply for affordable and market rate applicants, except that the site-based waiting list will be used to determine priority.